hephaestus-compiler-project/thalia-popl-eval/README.md

 `groovyc` ([GROOVY-11026](https://issues.apache.org/jira/browse/GROOVY-11026)).

 In the above scenario,
-the structure of testing session directory
+the structure of the testing session directory
 (i.e., `bugs/groovy-session/`)
 would be like the following